-- ⅓ cup apple cider vinegar
+- 1/3 cup apple cider vinegar

-- 5 tablespoons flour
+- 3-5 tablespoons flour

 - salt and pepper to taste

 - Return to heat and bring just to a boil while stirring constantly.
 Boil for one minute, while still stirring.
-Remove from heat and pour over potatoes.
-Carefully stir until well coated.
-Serve warm.
+Remove from heat and pour over the bacon and potatoes.
+Carefully stir until well coated and serve warm.

 “A coincidence is God choosing to remain anonymous.”

 ~Unknown.
 Submitted by Linda A. Click here to submit your favorite quotes!